emb3rcia/stm32-module/README.md

 I thought it will be good learning project as well as giving me access to prototyping with mcu before commiting to making pcb.
 And i was right!

+## What i learned:

+Mainly how to deal with tight connection layout on PCB near MCU

 # Images
 Schematic v1 (old)